Community-Based Nurse Practitioner Fellowship

 Fellows agree to 12 months of full-time employment at the CBHC.
 Participation in the additional didactic and focused experiences involving social determinants of health, psychopharmacology, and telehealth in the context of a rural or medically underserved clinic is required.

-Participating Community-Based Health Clinics (CBHCs)
+Potential Community-Based Health Clinics (CBHCs)

 - Connectus Health, Nashville, TN